Staircase Gallery Wall - Design Tips & Layouts

 For more detailed step-by-step instructions and more practical tips for hanging a staircase gallery wall, check out our complete Gallery Wall Guide.

 Staircase Gallery Walls Landing Ideas

-Adding yet another gallery wall at the top of your staircase landing is a nice way to keep the flow in your home.
-The nice thing about staircase landings is that they are super simple as compared to the slanted variety we just covered.
+Adding yet another gallery wall at the top of your staircase landing is a great idea to keep the decor flow in your home.
+The nice thing about staircase landings is that they will seem super simple as compared to the slanted variety we just covered.

 Consider mixing it up with the layout.
 If you created a symmetrical staircase gallery wall, pair it with an organic staircase landing gallery wall.
 If you crafted an organic layout up the stairs, go for a symmetrical grid at the top!

 You want your gallery wall to be aesthetically pleasing, whether your style is more themed or eclectic.